cypress-io/cypress-documentation/content/api/commands/intercept.md

 Under the hood, Cypress uses the [minimatch]() library for glob matching and provides access to it via the `Cypress` global.
 This enables you to test your pattern in the Test Runner browser console.

-The first argument that the `Cypress.minimatch` function takes is the URL (string) and the second is the pattern (string).
-If invoking the function with those yields `true`, then you have a match!
+You can invoke the `Cypress.minimatch` with just two arguments - the URL (string) and the pattern (string), respectively - and if it yields `true, then you have a match!

 ```javascript
 // executed in the Test Runner browser console: